ppp-kohe/autogui/README.md

 As another special feature, both annotation types have the boolean argument `index`.
 The default value of the flag is false, and if it is specified as true, then the return or argument type of the target methods becomes  `List<Integer>` and it means the index numbers of rows instead of the item type `E`.
 Moreover,  `List<int[]>`  means list of {row,column}.

+#### Changing cell sizes

+The created table has ability to change column and row sizes via the pop-up menu of the table-header.

+* *Set All Column Width to This* : makes all column widths the target column.
+* *Auto Resize Column Width* : automatically sets the all column widths
+* *Row Height* : switches customization of row heights.
+    * *Fixed Size* : sets all row heights to the specified size.
+    * *Fit to Content* : sets each row height from the content size.

 ### Naming rule and @GuiIncluded(name=...)